resthub/resthub.org/spring-stack.rst

 Web server
 ==========

-RESThub Web Server module is designed to allow you to develop REST webservices.
+RESThub Web Server module is designed for REST webservices development.
 Both JSON (default) and XML serialization are supported out of the box.

-**Warning**: currently Jackson XML dataformat does not support non wrapped List serialization.
+**Warning**: currently Jackson XML dataformat does not support non-wrapped List serialization.
 As a consequence, the findAll (GET /) method is not supported for XML content type yet. `You can follow the related Jackson issue on GitHub <https://github.com/FasterXML/jackson-dataformat-xml/issues/6>`_.

 It provides some abstract REST controller classes, and includes the following dependencies :
 	* Spring MVC 3.1 (`reference manual <http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/mvc.html>`_)